kutruff/nimbit/README.md

 asDate; // new Date(input)
 ```

 These coercion data types are full fledged Types equivalent to their output type.
-In other words, `areEqual(asString, string)` is `true`.
-The only difference is what happens when you call `parse().
+In other words, `expect(asString).toEqual(string)` is `true`.
+The only difference is the behavior of `parse().`

 **Boolean coercion**

-Nimbit's boolean coercion is very simple!
+Boolean coercion is very simple!
 It passes the value into the `Boolean(value)` function, that's it.
 Any truthy value will resolve to `true`, any falsy value will resolve to `false`.

 ```ts
 asBoolean.parse('tuna'); // => true